zpgallegos/zavant/docs/architecture/decisions/0017-orchestrate-the-daily-cloud-workflow.md

 passing a workflow ARN.

 Standard Step Functions transitions and CloudWatch logs add a small operational cost.
-The state machine does not create a cross-table transaction; the Iceberg completion registry remains the publication gate.
+The state machine does not create a cross-table transaction; the terminal `games` merge remains the publication gate.

 ## Alternatives considered